ashvtol/Hack-14/README.md

 ### Usage:
 1. Can be used to share ideas quickly on a network.
-2. Can we used to play games.
+2. Can be used to play games.